jetbrains-academy/Functional_Programming_Scala/Pattern Matching/Enums/task.md

 a `Leaf` is in all practical sense the same as a `Branch` where both subtrees are stumps.
 But having `Leaf` as a separate enum case allows us to write the code for building the tree in a more concise way.

+## Exercise

+Implement a function which checks if the tree is balanced.

+A balanced binary tree meets the following conditions:
+* The absolute difference of heights of left and right subtrees at any node is no more than 1.
+* For each node its left subtree is a balanced binary tree
+* For each node its right subtree is a balanced binary tree

+Try to do it in one pass for the extra challenge.